Lowery Stokes Sims: Teaching

 Sims was a fellow at the Clark Art Institute in spring 2007.
 In 2005 and 2006, she was visiting professor at Queens College and Hunter College in New York City and in fall 2007, visiting scholar in the Department of Art at the University of Minnesota, Twin Cities.
-She is an adjunct professor at the Institute of Fine Arts, New York University and a distinguished professor at the University of California Irvine Claire Trevor School of the Arts.
+She is an adjunct professor at the Institute of Fine Arts, New York University, and a distinguished professor at the University of California, Irvine Claire Trevor School of the Arts.

 Guest curator

-Sims has lectured nationally and internationally and guest curated numerous exhibitions, most recently at the National Gallery of Jamaica, Kingston, Jamaica (2004), The Cleveland Museum of Art and the New York Historical Society (2006).
+Sims has lectured nationally and internationally and guest curated numerous exhibitions, including at the National Gallery of Jamaica, Kingston, Jamaica (2004), The Cleveland Museum of Art and the New York Historical Society (2006).
 She has served nationally and internationally as a juror and guest curator at The Queens Museum, The Studio Museum in Harlem, Pratt Institute, the Caribbean Cultural Center (New York), Cooper Union, The New Museum of Contemporary Art, the California African American Museum, the Maryland Institute College of Art, and the Contemporary Arts Center in New Orleans.